The Unsellables (Canadian TV series): Episodes

 The host of The Unsellables is Sofie Allsopp.
 Sofie Allsopp is also a presenter on the British version of the series.
 Sofie is known as a British property expert turned television presenter.
-In addition to hosting the UK version of the series for the BBC, Sofie was formerly the property specialist on ITV’s daytime lifestyle programme This Morning.
+In addition to hosting the British version of the series for the BBC, Sofie was formerly the property specialist on ITV’s daytime lifestyle programme This Morning.
 Her other television credits include More4 Channel’s Property Guide and Channel 4’s primetime special Britain’s Best & Worst Places to Live.